Primitive War: Plot

-Sofia explains that Borodin's project is a particle collider that can create wormholes to be used to teleport Soviet military to attack anywhere in the world, and that a malfunction during its first test opened a wormhole that transported the dinosaurs to the present day.
+Sofia explains that Borodin's project is a particle collider that can create wormholes, intended to allow Soviet military forces to teleport anywhere in the world, and that a malfunction during its first test opened a wormhole that transported the dinosaurs to the present day.
 She convinces the Vultures to disable it, fearing global destruction.
 Baker contacts Jericho for extraction, but Jericho demands the collider stay intact until troops arrive to capture it.
 The squad are attacked by more Deinonychus, and Stovall sacrifices himself to save the others.
 At the Soviet base, Borodin's soldiers kill an infant T-rex, provoking its parents to attack.

 As the tyrannosaurs massacre the Soviet soldiers, Vulture Squad plants explosives around the collider, while Baker and Sofia recruit a disillusioned Nikita and Sergei.
 Miller is attacked by Con Nhen, but kills her and himself by detonating his explosives.
-The T-rexes leave with their chicks, while Sofia deactivates the collider.
+The tyrannosaurs leave with their chicks, while Sofia deactivates the collider.
 Jericho arrives with US reinforcements as a large pack of raptors attack, killing Borodin, Nikita, and Taylor, before Baker sacrifices himself to hold them off.
-Sofia, Verne, Xavier, and Sergei join Jericho's forces as they are set upon by the raptors and a flock of Quetzalcoatlus, and escape as Vulture Squad's explosives destroy the collider.
-Jericho regrets the destruction, blaming Vulture for losing the collider as it could turn the tide of the Cold War in favor of the US, but Sofia warns him that the damage is already done, as the dinosaurs have begun migrating out of the valley.
+Sofia, Verne, Xavier, and Sergei join Jericho's forces to fight off the raptors and a flock of Quetzalcoatlus, and escape as Vulture Squad's explosives destroy the collider.
+Jericho regrets the destruction, blaming the Vultures for losing the collider as it could turn the tide of the Cold War in favor of the US, but Sofia warns him that the damage is already done, as the dinosaurs have begun migrating out of the valley.